Victory Stadium: Other highlights

-The stadium's location next to the Roanoke River resulted in the field being flooded several times.
+Victory Stadium's location next to the Roanoke River resulted in the field being flooded several times.
 The last serious flood occurred in the fall of 2004 and forced many high school football games that season to be moved to other locations.
 Concerns about the stadium's structural integrity caused engineers to close off upper levels to fans in 2005.
+Long before that, the original press box at the top of the west stands was abandoned and another one built farther down the stands, at roughly the same height and distance from the field as at a typical high school stadium.
 After the 2005 football season, with the stadium's fate still undecided, the 2006 home games of William Fleming and Patrick Henry high schools were rescheduled to other high schools in the Roanoke area.